ravfriza/astro-tutorial/src/pages/posts/post-1.md

   alt: "The Astro logo on a dark background with a pink glow."
 tags: ["astro", "blog", "post"]
 ---

-# My First Post

-Published on: 2024-01-01

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

 ## What I've accomplished